0xc4b4l/Shellcoding/shellcode-case-1.md

 ```
 Spawning a /bin/sh shell breakdown-

-Pushes the text "\bin\sh" onto the stack which spawns the sh shell
+Pushes the text "\bin\sh" onto the stack which spawns the sh shell,  all you need to do is clear out the registers and put /bin/sh in little endian format onto the stack.

 ```assembly
 xor    edx,edx ; zero out edx
 push   edx     ; pushes edx to the stack